Idaho State Department of Education

-The Idaho State Department of Education is an executive agency of the Idaho state education system.
+The Idaho Department of Education is an executive agency of the Idaho state education system.
 The department is responsible for public elementary and secondary school matters as provided by Title 33, Idaho Code, or as determined by the Idaho State Board of Education.
 It is headquartered in the state capital, Boise, Idaho.

-The Idaho State Department of Education is helmed by the Idaho Superintendent of Public Instruction, an elected official.
+The Idaho Department of Education is helmed by the Idaho Superintendent of Public Instruction, an elected official.

-Each year the Idaho State Department of Education serves more than 300,000 students, at 736 schools, across 115 districts.
+Each year the Idaho Department of Education serves more than 300,000 students, at 736 schools, across 115 districts.

 Superintendents of Public Instruction

-The Idaho Superintendent of Public Instruction is an elected official and chief executive officer of the State Department of Education responsible for carrying out the policies, procedures, and duties authorized by law or established by the Board for all public elementary and secondary school matters.
+The Idaho Superintendent of Public Instruction is an elected official and chief executive officer of the Idaho Department of Education responsible for carrying out the policies, procedures, and duties authorized by law or established by the Board for all public elementary and secondary school matters.

 The office of superintendent is established in the Idaho Constitution Article IV, Section 1; "The executive department shall consist of a governor, lieutenant governor, secretary of state, state controller, state treasurer, attorney general and superintendent of public instruction, each of whom shall hold his office for four years beginning on the first Monday in January next after his election, commencing with those elected in the year 1946..."

 Before 1946, Idaho superintendents of public instruction were elected every two years.

 Organization

-Following is the management hierarchy for the Idaho State Department of Education.
+Following is the management hierarchy for the Idaho Department of Education.